EBIT ethics committee details

 (vi) Video recordings are generally not allowed.

-Your example informed consent form should be submitted as a pdf file via email.
+Your example informed consent form should be submitted online as a pdf file.

-6.6 Company permission letter, where applicable.
-When your research is conducted at an institution or company (e.g. a bank, a government department, or a retail company), you need to submit a permission letter from that entity (from the owner, CEO, director or other authorized person) that allows you to perform a research study there.
+5.4 Company permission letter, where applicable.
+When your research is conducted at an institution or company (e.g. a bank, a government department, or a retail company), you need to submit a permission letter from that entity (signed by the owner, CEO, director or other authorized person) that allows you to perform a research study there.
 This should be submitted as a pdf file.
 An email thread WILL NOT BE ACCEPTED.

-The body of the message should explain briefly
+The body of the letter should explain briefly

 (i) what your research is about, and

-(ii) why UP students or UP personnel need to be included.
+(ii) why UP students or UP personnel from EBIT need to be included.

 The deadlines for submission are given below.

-The "completion by" date is the expected date of completion of a particular cycle of applications.
+The "review completion by" date is the expected date of review process completion of a particular cycle of applications.
 Allow a few days after this for feedback.
 Feedback may be "approved", "conditionally approved", "rejected", or "modifications required".
 If the latter, please submit these as soon as possible after receiving feedback to be in time for the next round.

 Deadlines for submission of ethics applications

-If your submitted application reaches the EBIT Office on time, applicants will wait for around a month for feedback (feedback after the next completion date).
-If a revision is required, this should be submitted by the next submission deadline, which will be within around a week after feedback.
+If your submitted application reaches the EBIT Office on time, applicants will wait for around five weeks for feedback (feedback after the next completion date).
+If a modification is required, this should be submitted before the next submission deadline.

 - Leave enough time between the application and the planned commencement of the research.
-Apart from the possibility that a revision may be required, an additional month will need to be allowed where applications are referred to another committee (e.g. Health Sciences for any health-related project),
+Apart from the possibility that a revision may be required, some additional weeks will need to be allowed where applications are referred to another committee (e.g. Health Sciences for any health-related project),

-Upon approval, notification will be sent to the applicant via email.
+Upon approval, notification will be sent to the applicant via the online system.